Project Lead: Alicia Hotovec-Ellis, Graduate Researcher, Earth and Space Sciences

 The code is still in development, however, we have already made some strides in facilitating new research at Mount St. Helens.
 Once the code is completed and running at the PNSN, we will have increased automated monitoring of the active volcanoes in the Cascades.
 We also plan to share the code as an open source package to the rest of the seismological community, with the hope that it will offer a more standardized way of identifying repeating earthquakes in large datasets.

-Figure 1 (above) is an example of a small test dataset from the beginning of the 2004 eruption of Mount St. Helens.
+Figure 1 (below) is an example of a small test dataset from the beginning of the 2004 eruption of Mount St. Helens.
 We know from previous research that many, but not all, of the earthquakes during this time period are nearly identical to each other.
-Figure 2 (see at link below) is one of the outputs of REDPy, visualizing the identified repeating earthquakes in an ordering that makes clusters more visible.
+Figure 2 is one of the outputs of REDPy, visualizing the identified repeating earthquakes in an ordering that makes clusters more visible.
 For example, the top ~50 rows comprise a cluster of highly similiar earthquakes, and a few smaller clusters are below that.